jamedeus/micropython-smarthome/tests/mock_environment/mocks/readme.md

 ## Json module

 The `runtests.py` script replaces `json.loads` and `json.JSONDecoder` with mocks that handle invalid syntax by raising OSError (rather than JSONDecodeError).
 This matches the behavior of micropython's json module, which does not implement JSONDecodeError.
-The JSONDecoder mock also raises a ValueError if the encoded JSON contains NaN (not suppoorted on micropython).
+The JSONDecoder mock also raises a ValueError if the encoded JSON contains NaN (not supported on micropython).

 ## Logging module